gvwilson/thirdbit/src/fiction/still-book/index.md

 "A bicycle repair man."

-"The balloon seller---or his parrot!"
+"The balloon seller—or his parrot!"

 "A lamplighter."